Mo Yan: Style

 Mo Yan's ability to convey traditionalist values inside of his mythical realism writing style in The Old Gun has allowed insight and view into the swift modernization of China.
 This short story by Mo Yan was an exemplary example of the Xungen movement Chinese literary movement and influenced many to turn back to traditional values.
 This movement portrayed the fear of loss of cultural identity due to the swift modernization of China in the 1980s.
 Mo Yan reads foreign authors in translation and strongly advocates the reading of world literature.
 At a speech to open the 2009 Frankfurt Book Fair, he discussed Goethe's idea of "world literature", stating that "literature can overcome the barriers that separate countries and nations".

 Mo Yan's writing is characterised by the blurring of distinctions between "past and present, dead and living, as well as good and bad".
 Mo Yan appears in his novels as a semi-autobiographical character who retells and modifies the author's other stories.
 His female characters often fail to observe traditional gender roles, such as the mother of the Shangguan family in Big Breasts & Wide Hips, who, failing to bear her husband any sons, instead is an adulterer, becoming pregnant with girls by a Swedish missionary and a Japanese soldier, among others.
 Male power is also portrayed cynically in Big Breasts & Wide Hips, and there is only one male hero in the novel.

+As of 2012, Mo Yan was the most translated author of Chinese literature ever.
 Mo Yan's masterpieces have been translated into English by translator Howard Goldblatt.
-Goldblatt has effectively transmitted Chinese culture to target audiences by using a domestication technique augmented with foreignization.

-Pen name

-"Mo Yan" – "don't speak" in Chinese – is his pen name.
-Mo Yan has explained on occasion that the name comes from a warning from his father and mother not to speak his mind while outside, because of China's revolutionary political situation from the 1950s, when he grew up.
-It also relates to the subject matter of Mo Yan's writings, which reinterpret Chinese political and sexual history.

-In an interview with Professor David Wang, Mo Yan stated that he changed his "official name" to Mo Yan because he could not receive royalties under the pen name.
+Donald Morrison of TIME referred to Mo Yan as "one of the most famous, oft-banned and widely pirated of all Chinese writers", and Jim Leach called him the Chinese answer to Franz Kafka or Joseph Heller.